 fromLast argument and set it to

 TRUE.
-If you're now done carrying out data manipulation, you can now create a dummy variable in R, for example.
+If you’re done with data manipulation, you can create a dummy variable in R, for example.

-In the final two examples, we are going to use the
+In the final two examples, we will use the

-distinct() function from the dplyr package to remove duplicae rows.
+distinct() function from the dplyr package to remove duplicate rows.